Energy Performance Certificates: What are the new requirements?

 As part of Amplo Group, our sister company Amplo Commercial Finance will be able to arrange short term funding to support you with your refurbishment needs.
 With access to a large panel of lenders, they’re confident that they will be able to find a funding solution to meet your requirements.

-There are even some lenders who will be able to advise on what you need to do and even arranges EPC assessments and provide the certificate.
+There are even some lenders who will be able to advise on what you need to do and even arrange EPC assessments and provide the certificate.

 Inform your tenants before an energy assessment